 Home insurance is an umbrella term for a type of insurance that covers your property (buildings) and belongings (contents).
 You might even know it as house insurance.

-Typically, buildings insurance covers the cost of rebuilding your house from the ground up.
-It includes the costs of repairing damage to the structure of your property.
-Such as the walls, roof, windows and permanent fixtures including kitchens, baths and toilets.
+Typically, buildings insurance covers the cost of rebuilding your house from the ground up, and includes the costs of repairing damage to the structure of your property.

 Essentially, buildings insurance ensures cover for the cost of repairing or rebuilding your property and replacing any permanent fixtures.